rehierl/abstract-properties/11-x-hierarchies/11-0-setup-of-sets/1-3-setup-total.md

 ## A total setup of sets

-A set of sets `S` will be referred to as **a total setup (of sets)**, if and only if the following requirements are met:
+A set of sets `S` will be referred to as **a total setup (of sets)**, if the following requirements are met.

 * (R0) `S` is a partial setup of sets.
 * (R1) Any two sets in `S` are related with each other.